MycroftAI/documentation/docs/skill-development/skill-types/common-query-framework.md

 ## Introduction

-Similarly to the common play framework the common query framework handles the common use case "general information" or question answering.
-Many skills may implement handlers for "what is X" or "when did Y", this allows all these skills be queried and a single "best" answer to be selected.
+The Common Query Framework handles the common use case of "general information" or question answering.
+Many Skills may implement handlers for "what is X" or "when did Y", the Common Query Framework allows all these Skills be queried and a single "best" answer to be selected.
+This is similar to the Common Play Framework that handles the common use of "playing" music or other media.

-The common query skill system is lead by the *fallback_query skill*.
-This skill handles queries matching a question pattern such as "What is the height of the Eiffle Tower" and "When is lunch".
-A matched question will be sent to all skills based upon the `CommonQuerySkill` base class.
-The skills will return wether they can answer the query along with an answer when applicable.
+The Common Query Skill System is led by the [Query Fallback Skill](https://github.com/MycroftAI/skill-query).
+This Skill handles queries matching a question pattern such as "What is the height of the Eiffle Tower" and "When is lunch".
+A matched question will be sent to all Skills based upon the `CommonQuerySkill` base class.
+The Skills will return wether they can answer the query along with an answer when applicable.
 The "best" match will be selected and spoken to the user.

 ## CommonQuerySkill

-A skill interfacing with the common query framework inherits from the the `CommonQuerySkill` and needs to define a method `CQS_match_query_phrase()` taking an utterance as argument.
+A Skill interfacing with the Common Query Framework inherits from the the `CommonQuerySkill` and needs to define a method `CQS_match_query_phrase()` taking an utterance as argument.

 The general structure is: